These apple blondies are a simple yet delicious fall dessert!

-> Whether you want an apple cider bundt cake, an old-fashioned country apple cake, or these delicious apple blondies, you’re in for a treat!
+Whether you want an apple cider bundt cake, apple spice cupcakes, an old-fashioned country apple cake, or these delicious apple blondies, you’re in for a treat!
 Sweet apples and warm spices make these the perfect way to kick off fall!

-> Why You’ll Love These Easy Apple Blondies
+Why You’ll Love These Easy Apple Blondies

 I personally think bars and cookies make great desserts for a party.